strubell/old-website/tutorials/UsersGuide02Installation.md

 ## Dependencies

-FACTORIE requires (Java)[http://www.java.com/getjava/] >= 1.5 and (Apache Maven)[http://maven.apache.org/] >= 3.0.
+FACTORIE requires [Java](http://www.java.com/getjava/) >= 1.5 and [Apache Maven](http://maven.apache.org/) >= 3.0.
 Maven will install the correct versions of all other dependencies for you, including [Scala](http://www.scala-lang.org/).

 ## Downloading Pre-compiled JAR

 There are two ways to use FACTORIE as a library, by directly including the jar in your project, or via Maven.
-You can download the pre-compiled jar from our (GitHub releases page)[https://github.com/factorie/factorie/releases].
+You can download the pre-compiled jar from our [GitHub releases page](https://github.com/factorie/factorie/releases).
 Adding this jar to the classpath of your Java project will allow you to use FACTORIE in that project.

 If you have the FACTORIE source, you can also run `mvn package`, which will generate a jar in the target folder which you can then include in other projects.